Home Animals Big Woollybacks: 11 Largest Sheep Around The World

 Average Height: 72 centimeters (28 inches)

 Originally from Hungary since the 1800, Racka sheep is famous for its unusual spiral-shaped horns that look absolutely phenomenal.
-Both ewes and rams have long spiral-shape horns that may grow up to 60 centimeters (20 inches) long.
-Racka sheep is medium sized, and they often come in two major color patterns but the most common one is brown.
-Their brown wool cover their heads and legs with fiber varying in color from dark brown to light brown and white.
+Both ewes and rams have long spiral-shaped horns that may grow up to 60 centimeters (20 inches) long.
+Racka sheep are medium-sized, and they often come in two major color patterns but the most common one is brown.
+Their brown wool covers their heads and legs with fiber varying in color from dark brown to light brown and white.
 In some cases, there are also Racka sheep that come in solid black color as well.
 Their double-coated wool is long, coarse, and curly which they shed annually.
 Apart from their beautiful appearance, Racka sheep are multipurpose animals that people use for meat, milk, and wool production.
-With average milk yield about 60 liters, no doubt why they are one of the common breeds for both commercial and non-commercial purposes.
+With an average milk yield of about 60 liters, no doubt why they are one of the common breeds for both commercial and non-commercial purposes.

 7Gute